Engee documentation

 Yes

-# Orifice area vector — hole opening area vector
+# Orifice area vector — vector of the hole opening area

 Details

-Valve orifice area vector for tabular parameterization of the valve opening area.
-The elements of the vector must match one-to-one with the elements of the Control member position vector.
-The elements are listed in ascending order and must be greater than `0'.
+The vector of the valve opening area for tabular parameterization of the valve opening area.
+The elements of the vector must match one-to-one with the elements of the Control member position vector parameter.
+The items are listed in ascending order and must be larger 0.

 Dependencies